peterwittek/somoclu/src/Python/doc/source/reference.rst

                         clustering algorithm.
 The default is K-means with eight clusters.
       :type filename: sklearn.base.ClusterMixin.

+   .. py:method:: Somoclu.get_surface_state(data=None))

+      Return the dot product of the codebook and the data.

+      :param data: Optional parameter to specify data, otherwise the data used previously to train the SOM is used.
+      :type data: 2D numpy.array of float32.

+      :returns: The the dot product of the codebook and the data.
+      :rtype: 2D numpy.array

    .. py:method:: Somoclu.load_bmus(filename)

       Load the best matching units from a file to the Somoclu object.